cjn556/JST-Traj/README.md

 Source codes of paper:
-"Joint Spatio-Temporal Trajectory Generation Modeling via Image-Based Representation" There are FIVE folders in total:
+"JST-Traj: a Joint Spatio-Temporal Representation for Trajectory Generation" There are FIVE folders in total:
 Data